 The new COVID-19 Safety Plans are framed around Step 3 of the BC Restart plan.
-The earliest date that the Public Health Officer will move to Step 3 is July 1, 2021 and will extend until the start of Step 4 which is anticipated to begin September 7, 2021 at the earliest.
+The Public Health Office moved to Step 3 on July 1, 2021 and will extend until the start of Step 4 at the direction of the Public Health Office.

 All units and work areas are expected to follow the applicable safety plan(s).
 Units and work areas under industry specific guidance will need to have a COVID-19 safety plan that aligns with the industry requirements.

 UBC has developed a framework that overlays the steps of the BC Restart Plan to the UBC environment